 - Level of airflow.
 If your home is well aerated, but there is nowhere for the air to escape (such as with central air conditioners), mold spores will spread much faster.
 For mold removal or disaster mitigation, the trick is to aerate your house while giving the air somewhere to exit your house as well.

-As mentioned above, mold spores start colonizing within 24 hours, become visible after 7 to 12 days (depending on the type of mold}, and permanently damage the structure after 18 to 21 days.
+As mentioned above, mold spores start colonizing within 24 hours, become visible after 7 to 12 days (depending on the type of mold), and can permanently damage the structure after 18 to 21 days.
 So, you must deal with water and moisture issues as soon as possible before you start eliminating the mold.

 There is no denying that drywall is more prone to attract mold than concrete walls.
 Not only that, even beyond the 21-day mark, if there is mold on concrete, it can be cleaned off by drying the wall completely and then scraping it off.
 For drywall, on the other hand, you may need to replace entire panels and their supports if the damage is extensive enough.